davecrump/winterhill/README.md

 The installation procedure is fully described in the Installation Manual that you will find here: https://wiki.batc.org.uk/WinterHill_Receiver_Project#Documentation

-The instructions are based on the latest Raspios Buster Desktop which can be downlaoded from here: https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit .
-Use the one labelled "Raspberry Pi OS with desktop", NOT the one "with the recommended software".
+The instructions are based on the old Raspios Buster Desktop which can be downloaded from here: https://downloads.raspberrypi.org/raspios_oldstable_armhf/images/raspios_oldstable_armhf-2022-04-07/2022-04-04-raspios-buster-armhf.img.xz .
+More recent software versions (Bullseye or Bookworm) will not work.

-- Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/
+- Unzip the image (using 7zip as it is a .xz compressed file) and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/

 - Before you remove the card from your Windows PC, look at the card with windows explorer; the volume should be labeled "boot".
 Create a new empty file called ssh in the top-level (root) directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
 You should get a window warning about changing the filename extension.
 Click OK.
 If you do not get this warning, you have created a file called ssh.txt and you need to rename it ssh.
 IMPORTANT NOTE: by default, Windows (all versions) hides the .txt extension on the ssh file.
 To change this, in Windows Explorer, select File, Options, click the View tab, and then untick "Hide extensions for known file types".
 Then click OK